 Some cookies are meant to be crunchy, others soft and pillowy.
 To keep the soft ones as soft and yummy as they were when they came out of the oven, our friends at Taste of Home say to do this: Store them in an airtight container together with one slice of store-bought white bread.
 There you go!
 Best trick ever to keep them soft to the last crumb.

 Drop it by 25

-Glass bakeware conducts and retains heat better than metal, so oven temperatures should be reduced by 25 degrees whenever using glass in the oven.
+Glass bakeware conducts and retains heat better than metal, so oven temperatures should be reduced by 25 degrees when using glass.

 To create the perfect environment for bread dough to rise (a warm spot away from any drafts), use the clothes dryer!
-On the high setting, tumble a clean bath towel for 2 to 30 minutes.
+Tumble a clean bath towel on the high setting for 2 to 3 minutes.

 Turn the dryer off, and place the towel in the bottom of the dryer and the bowl of bread dough on top of the towel to steady it.
 Shut the dryer door to allow the dough to rise Put up a sign or a piece of tape across the door just in case someone decides it’s the perfect time to do a little laundry.

-Some call it a pastry or dough scraper, others a “bench scraper” but it’s not only for baking.
+Some call it a pastry or dough scraper, others a “bench scraper,” but it’s not only for baking.
 Once you chop the veggies on the cutting board, don’t use the knife blade to scrape those ingredients off into the skillet or bowl.
 That is not good for the knife or the cutting board!
 Instead, grab your scraper.
-It works perfectly to move or push food, and it can handle larger amounts in one scrape than a knife.
+It works perfectly to move or push food and can handle larger amounts in one scrape than a knife.

 To cool a cake just out of the oven, plate the pan on a wet towel.
 The cake is less likely to stick to the pan, and once cooled it will come out of the pan more easily.